SolaceSamples/solace-samples-nodejs/docs/_tutorials/request-reply.md

 request.setDeliveryMode(solace.MessageDeliveryModeType.DIRECT);
 ```

 Now the request can be sent.
 Notice callbacks `replyReceivedCb` and `requestFailedCb`.
-These are functions that will be called when a reply message is received (`replyReceivedCb`) or sending of the request is failed (`requestFailedCb`).
+These are functions that will be called when a reply message is received (`replyReceivedCb`) or sending the request fails (`requestFailedCb`).

 ```javascript
 try {